cediegreyhat/krunker.io-hacks/README.md

 ## KeyBinds:
 - Y to active aimbot in game
-- H to activate ESP. **(Special if you press H 3 times each there's different ESPs test for your self!)**
+- H to activate ESP. **(if you press H 3 different times there's different ESPs test for your self!)**

 **ADDING MORE STUFF TO THIS SO STAY TUNED!!**